LinqLover/sonyx/docs/study/study-design.md

     - *In which of the following programming languages would you feel proficient to start a professional project?* (multiple choice)
       - Python, Java/Kotlin, JavaScript/TypeScript, C#, C/C++, Swift, Go, Rust, Ruby, Haskell, Squeak/Smalltalk, one other, multiple others
   - sonic affinity
-    - *Would you consider yourself an auditory learner?* (<abbr title="5-point Likert scale">5PL</abbr>: definitely not, rather not, neutral, rather yes, definitely yes)
+    - auditory learning: *You are memorizing a sheet with lots of vocabulary.
+What learning techniques do you prefer (read them, listen to recordings of them, watch images of them)?
+Answer for your range for the listening technique!* (<abbr title="5-point Likert scale">5PL</abbr>: definitely not, rather not, neutral, rather yes, definitely yes)
     - *Would you consider yourself a musical person?* (5PL: definitely not, rather not, neutral, rather yes, definitely yes)
   - prototype and approach
     - *After meeting the sonyx prototype, how promising do you deem the idea of using sounds in programming?* (4PL: very hopeless, rather hopeless, rather promising, very promising)